King Lindworm: Georgia

 Georgian scholarship registers its own tale type for the second part of the story (exiled heroine finds a dead man).
 In this Georgian type, numbered -446*, "Husband Seemingly Dying at the Daytime", the heroine finds a man at a church, who dies during the day and revives at night.
-They marry, she bears him a son and he is captured and dies for good.
+They marry, she bears him a son; he is later captured and dies for good.
 The heroine goes to the Mother of the Sun for a cure.
 (Note: Author Sigrid Früh collected a variant of Georgian tale type -446* from a Russian exile who lived in Georgia.)
 Georgian scholarship noted that this narrative sequence was "contaminated" with type 433B, "The Prince as Serpent".
+In another line of scholarship, Georgian scholar Elene Gogiashvili noted that the story Dead Under the Sun was "related" to the international tale type ATU 425E, "Enchanted Husband Sings Lullaby".
+In the story, the heroine enters the chapel in search of shelter and finds a coffin with the corpse of a youth inside and a bed; at night, after sunset, the youth, who is not dead at all, comes back to life to eat some bread and wine; he finds the heroine and they tell each other their experiences, and the youth reveals he is a prince cursed by God to die during the day and revive at night after shooting at the Sun; eventually, the heroine becomes pregnant and the youth sends her to his mother's castle to give birth in safety; at his mother's castle, he arrives and asks how fares his wife and child.